Dilantin Infatabs Dosage

 When given in equal doses, Dilantin Infatabs yield higher plasma levels than Dilantin Kapseals®.
 For this reason serum concentrations should be monitored and care should be taken when switching a patient from the sodium salt to the free acid form.

 Dilantin® Kapseals® is formulated with the sodium salt of phenytoin.
-The free acid form of phenytoin is used in Dilantin-125 Suspensions and Dilantin Infatabs.
+The free acid form of phenytoin is used in Dilantin-125 Suspension and Dilantin Infatabs.
 Because there is approximately an 8% increase in drug content with the free acid form over that of the sodium salt, dosage adjustments and serum level monitoring may be necessary when switching from a product formulated with the free acid to a product formulated with the sodium salt and vice versa.

 Not for once-a-day dosing.